-If you want to know one phrase that every boymom could do without, I can tell you what it is.
-It’s a simple question that is offered up in a harmless manner when random strangers see mothers of boys.
-And here it is:
+If you want to know one phrase that every boy mom could do without, I can tell you what it is.
+It’s a simple question that is offered up in a harmless manner when random strangers see mothers of boys:

 “So, are you going to try for a girl?”

-And I would know, because after having my fourth son in April, it’s accurate to say I’ve been asked this question nearly 500 times.
+And I would know because, especially after having my fourth son, it’s accurate to say I’ve been asked this question nearly 500 times.
 It’s actually hard to go anywhere with all of my sons and NOT get asked this question at least once.
 And while I know no one means any harm by asking it, it never sits well with me.
 (P.S.
 I even cringed when I had to type it.)

 Maybe you don’t know this — and I assure you I didn’t know it either — but I have learned there is a hidden assumption pre-programmed into the bulk of our society that innately thinks every woman secretly craves having a daughter.
 And that a family is not complete until you have both a boy and a girl.
 Or at least that is what I gather from my eight years of being asked the ‘trying for a girl’ question.

 And if that is true for most of society, I guess I do not fall into that norm.
 Because I do not feel slighted by my sons in the least, I love it.
 This is why today, on behalf of all boy moms, I would love to explain why the phrase “Are you trying for a girl?” needs to go find a nice little cabin by a lake and retire.